Paul Ingels & Associates, Inc. The very best service delivery in the business.™

-Investigator Ingels is the founder and president of Paul Ingels & Associates, Inc. and is its chief investigative officer.
+Investigator Ingels is the founder and president of Paul Ingels & Associates, Inc. and is its chief investigator.

-He has been a licensed California Private Investigator since 1986, and is a licensed California Private Patrol Operator, as well as a former Pomona California Police Detective.
+He has been a licensed California Private Investigator since 1986, as well as a former Pomona California Police Detective.

-His combined experience as a police officer and a private investigator totals over 84,000 hours.
+His combined experience as a police detective and a private detective totals over 80,000 hours.